Thibaultfq/virtual-sports/src/members/daniel-westmattelmann.md

 university: University of Münster
 department: Center for Management
 researchGroup: Chair of Organization, Human Resource Management and Innovation
-jobTitle: Assistant Professor of Digitalization, Sports, and Health Management
+jobTitle: Associate Professor of Digitalization, Sports, and Health Management
 bioShort: Daniel's work focuses on the dynamic interplay between digitalization, sports, and health management.
 This includes topics such as sports digitalization, sports management, transparency and fairness, and innovation in sports.
 bioLong:
 groupWebsite: